Pileup mitigation at the LHC: a theorist's view: Monte-Carlo studies and physical discussions

 \subsection{Performance of cleansing v. area--median}

 We now turn to a broader discussion, comparing our discussion about the NpC and area--median approaches with the results found using Jet Cleansing.

-The top left-hand plot of Fig.~\ref{fig:f00} shows the dispersion $\Delta m_{jj}=m_{jj}^{\text{sub}}-m_{jj}^{\text{hard}}$ for the dijet mass for several pileup mitigation methods.\footnote{Our original comparison \cite{Cacciari:2014jta} as well as Ref.\cite{Krohn:2013lba} showed instead correlation coefficients between the hard and subtracted results.
-For more coherence through this document, we prefer to show results for the dispersion.
-The ordering between the different methods and physical interpretation of the results is unchanged.} The results are shown as a function of $N_\PU$.
+The top left-hand plot of Fig.~\ref{fig:f00} shows the dispersion $\Delta m_{jj}=m_{jj}^{\text{sub}}-m_{jj}^{\text{hard}}$ for the dijet mass for several pileup mitigation methods.
+The results are shown as a function of $N_\PU$.
 The pileup mitigation methods include two forms of cleansing (with $f_\cut=0$), area--median subtraction, CHS+area subtraction, and CHS+area subtraction in conjunction with trimming (also with $f_\cut=0$).
 The top right-hand plots shows the corresponding results for the jet mass.
 For the dijet mass we see that linear (and Gaussian) cleansing performs worse than area subtraction, while in the right-hand plot, for the jet mass, we see linear (and Gaussian) cleansing performing better than area subtraction, albeit not to the extent found in Ref.~\cite{Krohn:2013lba}.
 These (and, unless explicitly stated, our other $Z'$ results) have been generated with the $Z'$ decaying to all flavours except $t\bar t$, and $B$-hadrons have been kept stable.\footnote{ We often find this to be useful for particle-level $b$-tagging studies.
 Experimentally, in the future, one might even imagine an ``idealised'' form of particle flow that attempts to reconstruct $B$-hadrons (or at least their charged part) from displaced tracks before jet clustering. } The lower plot shows the dijet mass for a different $Z'$ sample, one that decays only to $u$, $d$ and $s$ quarks, but not $c$ and $b$ quarks.
 Most of the results are essentially unchanged.
 The exception is cleansing, which turns out to be very sensitive to the sample choice.
-Without stable $B$-hadrons in the sample, its performance improves noticeably and at high pileup becomes comparable to that of area-subtraction.
-Both of the left-hand plots in our Fig.~\ref{fig:f00} differ noticeably from the conclusion drawn from Fig.~6 (top) of Ref.~\cite{Krohn:2013lba} (arXiv v2) and in particular they are not consistent with KLSW's observation of much improved performance for the dijet mass with cleansing relative to area+CHS subtraction. \footnote{ We remain puzzled also by the relative pattern of area+CHS v.\ area-subtracted results in Fig.~6 (top) of Ref.~\cite{Krohn:2013lba}, since the area+CHS curves appears to tend towards the area curves at large pileup, whereas the use of CHS should significantly reduce the impact of pileup.}
+Without stable $B$-hadrons in the sample, its performance improves noticeably and at high pileup becomes comparable to that of area-subtraction.\footnote{Note that Both of the left-hand plots in Fig.~\ref{fig:f00} differ noticeably from the conclusion drawn from Fig.~6 (top) of Ref.~\cite{Krohn:2013lba} (arXiv v2).
+In particular the former do not show the same performance improvement that the latter for the dijet mass with cleansing relative to area+CHS subtraction.
+Fig.~\ref{fig:f00} also shows that, as one might have naively expected, CHS significantly reduces the impact of pileup.}